 Visual evolution map

-Small changes are easier to make, test and roll out.
+Small steps are easier to implement, verify, and release safely.

 Fitness functions